 Rob Roy Golf Course Overview

 The River Trails Park District owns this 9-hole muni which carves its way through a community of homes called the Rob Roy Country Club Village.
 Rob Roy has a standard layout with two par-5’s, two par-3’s, and the rest par-4’s.
 Trees, roads, houses, and water encroach on the narrow fairways here, so accuracy is at a premium.
-Par is 36, but for some reason, the course doesn’t have an official course rating or slope at the time this was written.
-There’s nothing indicated on the scorecard, and the USGA database has no entry for Rob Roy.
-This course is almost 100 years old, so it’s surprising.
-Hopefully this will be rectified soon.
+Par is 36 and this course is almost 100 years old.
+The course rating and slope aren't listed on the scorecard, but they'll let you know the numbers in the pro shop.